bsherin/tacticdocs/docs/Tile-Creator.rst

 For its styling, Tactic uses the awesome `blueprint <https://blueprintjs.com/docs/>`__ project.
 That means you can use blueprint's special CSS styles in the html that your tiles produce.
-For example, if there is a button on the front of your tile, giving that button the class "bp3-button" will cause the button to be styled in the manner of blueprint.
+For example, if there is a button on the front of your tile, giving that button the class "bp4-button" will cause the button to be styled in the manner of blueprint.

 In writing your tile, you have access to a number of tactic-specific commands that, for example, give you access to your data.
-These are described in some detail here: `Tile Commands <Tile-Commands.html>`__.
+These are described in some detail in :doc:`Tile-Commands` and :doc:`Object-Oriented-API`.
+Y

-You can use these `Keyboard Shortcuts <Module-Viewer-Keyboard-Shortcuts.html>`__ within the box containing your code.

-Finally, typing :kbd:`ctrl-space` while in the code area brings up the autocomplete widget.
-This will prompt you with various useful possibilities, including the Tile Commands

 You can also import and make use of a number of `scientific libraries <Tile-commands.html#scientific-libraries>`__.
+That list is not always kept up to date though.
 Go to the relevant web sites for documentation on these libraries.

+You can use these :doc:`Module-Viewer-Keyboard-Shortcuts` within the box containing your code.

+Finally, typing :kbd:`ctrl-space` while in the code area brings up the autocomplete widget.
+This will prompt you with various useful possibilities, including the Tile Commands.
+At least in principle.

 Specifying tile resources
 -------------------------